 2. Chives

 Keep your chives in a sunny place.
 You’ll only need to place the seeds about 1/4 beneath the soil and space them out in the container.
 Water thoroughly after first planting, and keep the soil moist.
 These are tiny onions, after all, and they need lots of moisture.
 That being said, they do have some drought tolerance once established.
-You should expect to see sprouts in 10 – 15 days.
+You should expect to see chives sprout in 10 – 15 days.
 When you’re ready to harvest, use kitchen scissors to trim one or two inches from the tips.

 3. Oregano